 You can eliminate the guesswork of enforcing password standards—and save employees the frustration of managing them manually—by implementing a password management tool.
-Solutions such as Okta store passwords and automatically input them when employees visit enrolled websites.
+Solutions such as Azure Active Directory and Okta store passwords and automatically input them when employees visit enrolled websites.
 These tools can even auto-generate complex passwords and set passwords to change periodically, further increasing security without creating extra work.

-When implementing Okta across an organization, IT teams can configure Okta to enable single sign-on and password protection with integrated systems like Salesforce and even Relativity.
-Okta is engineered to plug into these supported systems securely, using modern authentication protocols (such as SAML2.0 and OIDC) to give your IT team a central hub of user authentication and authorization, and protect your most sensitive company and customer data.
+When implementing such a solution across an organization, IT teams can configure it to enable single sign-on and password protection with integrated systems like Salesforce and even Relativity.

 #3: Implement penetration testing.